 English and Mathematics have priority in terms of teaching time and are taught daily within the British Curriculum for Primary Schools.
-In Science, History, Geography, Art, Design Technology, ICT, Digital Literacy and Music, children learn about the world in which they live, as well as developing their creativity and physical expression.
+In Science, History, Geography, Art, Design Technology, ICT, Digital Literacy and Music, children learn about the world in which they live and develop their creativity and physical expression.
 All subjects are taught by Class Teachers, except Physical Education and Music, which are taught by Specialist Teachers.

 Pastoral care is given high priority, and pupils are looked after and supported by teachers in all aspects of school life.
 There is always time to listen, talk and help.

-As pupils move on to Key Stage 2, they are developing increased independence as learners, and their strengths are supported by teachers who ensure a dynamic and rigorous delivery of the curriculum while creating a positive and nurturing environment.
+As pupils move on to Key Stage 2, they develop increased independence as learners.
+Their strengths are supported by teachers who ensure a dynamic and rigorous delivery of the curriculum while creating a positive and nurturing environment.

-The development of high self-esteem and respect for others are important aspects of the curriculum, and we encourage the children to take more responsibility, both for themselves and for others.
+The development of high self-esteem and respect for others are essential aspects of the curriculum, and we encourage the children to take more responsibility, both for themselves and for others.

 English and Mathematics are the core subjects within the British Curriculum for Primary Schools.
 They receive priority and are taught daily.
 Students are also taught Science, Computing, History, Geography, Art, Design Technology, and Personal, Social, Health and Citizenship Education by the Class Teacher.
-Music, Physical Education, Modern Foreign Languages and Drama are taught by Specialist Teachers.
+Specialist Teachers teach music, Physical Education, Modern Foreign Languages and Drama.
 The Modern Foreign Languages on offer are Spanish, French, German and Mandarin.

-We assess Primary School pupils’ progress continuously through Teacher Assessment.
-Alongside this, Assessment for Learning ensures the provision of differentiated learning opportunities in line with next-step targets identified by the Class Teachers.
+We assess Primary School pupils' progress continuously through Teacher Assessment.
 Children are assessed against National Curriculum age-related expectations.
+Alongside this, Assessment for Learning ensures differentiated learning opportunities in line with next-step targets identified by the Class Teachers.

 Twice a year, we invite parents to meet their child's Class Teachers to discuss their education and development.
 Our Class Teachers and Specialist Teachers write a mid-year and end-of-year report to describe the child's progress in all subjects.

 Weekly homework is at the discretion of the Class Teacher and includes work on spelling, Mathematics and a language activity, as well as an expectation of daily reading.
-In addition, children may be required to complete other activities more suited to the home environment, such as collecting information to support project work and further optional homework extension tasks are made available
+In addition, children may be required to complete other activities more suited to the home environment, such as collecting information to support project work.
+Further optional homework extension tasks are made available.

 A general guideline for homework expectations per day is: